-Your best friend needs surgery.
-Your heart is more focused on the immediate needs of your dog, and the surgery itself could be for a variety of reasons.
-The surgery could be for an injury, illness or even a routine dental cleaning.
-The experience can be overwhelming, because you can be worried about the safety of the sedation and dog anesthesia that is being used.
+Your dog needs surgery, and your heart is focused on the immediate needs of your pet.
+The surgery could be for an injury, illness or maybe it's even a routine dental cleaning.
+The experience can be overwhelming, because you're worried about the safety of sedation and dog anesthesia that is going to be used.

 Table of Contents

 While there are risks involved with both, the risks can be minimized by your veterinarian through careful planning and preparation.
-With the use of better drugs and safety protocols anesthesia in dogs is relatively safe, as over 99% of patients survive.
+With the use of better drugs and safety protocols, anesthesia in dogs is relatively safe, and studies show that anesthetic-related death rate among healthy dogs is between 0.05% and 0.12% while for sick animals the death rate is around 4.77% and is actually higher in cats than in dogs (1, 2).

-As technology has advanced and more research has been done, veterinary anesthesia has become much safer than it was many years ago.
-Unfortunately, the negative stigma attached to the procedure is still lingering around, and much of this information is not true.
+As technology has advanced and more research has been done, veterinary anesthesia has become much safer than it was many years ago, which is where fears of it come from.
+But the negative stigma attached to the anesthetic procedure is still lingering around, and much of this “scare” information is not true (3).

 Sedation vs. Anesthesia

-When you talk with your veterinarian, you can discuss the degree of sedation or anesthesia that your dog will be under.
-It will depend upon the procedure and how invasive that it will be to your dog.
+When you discuss this with your veterinarian, you can talk about the degree of sedation or anesthesia that your dog will be under.
+It will depend upon the procedure, the reasons either option is being used, and how invasive that it will be to your dog.

 What are the Risks of Dog Anesthesia?

-Every surgery has its own particular risks, but there are risks involved with the anesthesia for your dog.
-These risks can vary according to your pets’ health and current medical conditions.
-Risks such as your pet’s age, weight, and breed can all have an effect.
+Every surgery has its own particular risks, but there also are risks involved with the drugs used and generally inducing anesthesia in dogs.
+These risks can vary according to your pets’ health and current medical conditions, and especially your dog's age and weight.

 If you have a smaller dog, the anesthesia may take longer to wear off.
 The drugs create a more profound effect on your dog and lasts longer because there is less fat to distribute the drug.
 Your dog may be colder and it will be important to keep your dog warm during surgery because of a drop-in blood pressure and metabolic rate.

-If your dog is overweight, like many, surgery under anesthesia can have its risks.
+If your dog is overweight, surgery under anesthesia can carry higher risk.
 Dogs that are heavy can be hard to position during procedures and may have difficulty breathing.
 In many case the larger dogs will not be able to breathe on their own and have breathing tubes inserted.

-Your dog’s breed may have a higher risk for complications during anesthesia or surgeries than other dogs.
+Your dog’s breed may have a higher risk for complications during anesthesia or surgeries than other dogs (26, 27).
 Your veterinarian will be able to discuss these different types of risks with you, and go over your dog’s specific medical history with you.

 Some breeds with shorter noses, like a Pekingese or a Pug, are more difficult to sedate.
 This is due to the shape of their shorter noses and smaller nasal passages.
 This can lead to airway issues during surgery.